NBDZ/dbnorm/README.md

 > - dbnormPcom
 > - dbnormNPcom

-> *Unsupervised clustering and regression analysis of data corrected via ber-, parametric ComBat- and non parametric ComBat- model*
+*Data normalization for across batches signal drift using either of  ber-, parametric ComBat- and non parametric ComBat- models and unsupervised clustering and regression analysis of corrected data *

-These functions allow users to adjust the data for across batch signal drift or batch effect using either of models implemented in the package decribed earlier.
-These functions includ advanced statistical tools to inspect the structure and quality of high throughput experiment both in macroscopic and microscopic scale at the sample batch level and metabolic feature level, respectively.
-Notably, using this function users perform unsupervised clustering analysis of the raw data and the treated dataset.
-In parallel, Adjusted-R squared value for each variable (feature) estimated by regression model is calculated, which demonstrate the dependency of variable (feature) to the batch level in either of those datasets.
+These functions allow users to adjust the data for across batch signal drift or batch effect using of either of those models implemented in the package described earlier.
+These functions include advanced statistical tools to inspect the structure and quality of high throughput experiment, both in macroscopic and microscopic scale at the sample batch level and metabolic feature level, respectively.
+Notably, using these functions users perform unsupervised clustering analysis of the raw data and the treated dataset.
+In parallel, Adjusted-R squared value for each feature (variable) estimated by regression model is calculated, which demonstrate the dependency of feature (variable) to the batch level in either of those datasets.
 In addition, for quick notification about the performance of the applied model we considered a score, which is calculated based on the maximum variability.
-This score notifies  the consistency of model performance for the detected variables (features).
+This score notifies the performance consistency of an applied model on the detected features (variables).

 - Value

-Graphical check such as **PCA** plot, **RLA** plot, **Scree** plot and **Correlation** plot together with data frame of corrected data in *csv* format and two column matrix of Adjusted-R squared.
+Graphical check such as **PCA** plot, **RLA** plot, **Scree** plot and **Correlation** plot compiled into a PDF and the *csv* for corrected dataset based on either of applied model and the two column matrix of Adjusted-R squared.

 ```
 ff<- data.frame(data[1],f]# frame the batch level with imputed matrix